What to Wear To Your Engagement Session

 A great idea to get multiple different looks in your engagement session without having to fully change your outfit is to layer!
 During an engagement session you will most likely be walking around a small town or through a city where even finding a usable public bathroom may be a difficult task in itself.
 Once you find that bathroom you’ll then be able to change your outfit.
 At that point you will most likely spend about 20 minutes in time just looking around for a place to change.
 If you wear layers, you can simply just remove your button down shirt, or take your sweater off.
 Its as simple as that!
 So don’t make things difficult for yourself, just focus on having fun!

 Match Your Location and Try Dressing on the Same Level

 YES!
 You have finally picked your location and its this amazing barn with sprawling fields with high grass…DONT WEAR A SUIT!
 Match your location, wear a nice flowing dress with earthy tones and a nice brown belt.
 Dudes, wear some linen pants and a cream colored untucked button down shirt.
 Don’t show up in shorts and sneakers while the soon to be bride is dressed nicely in a dress.
 Try to dress on the same level so no one upstages the other.

 Hopefully the information in this blog post has helped you out.
-I love shooting engagement sessions because its a great time where I can finally interact with my couples when we aren’t in a coffee shop or on the phone.
+I love shooting engagement sessions because its a great time where I can finally interact with my couples.
 During the engagement sessions I love to let loose and have a good time.
 If you know anyone that may need some help on this topic feel free to share this!